flow-ai/flowai-js-templates/README.md

 | value | <code>string</code> | Value that is being send as the quick reply, empty if type is location |
 | type | <code>string</code> | Type of quick reply, default is text (text, location, user_email, user_phone_number, event) |
 | params | [<code>Array.&lt;Param&gt;</code>](#Param) | Optional parameters associated with the quick reply |

+Component placed on any Template.
+Represents a shortcut for a user to reply with.
+Ideal for yes / no type of questions.

 <a name="new_QuickReply_new"></a>